yantis/docker-virtualgl/README.md

 that launches a shell for another machine (ie: on your local network.
 To use that video card instead of your own for whatever application you are using).

 Of course you can use this in local mode as well.
-If find that stuff just works better on my machine running it through vglrun than without it.
+I find that stuff just works better on my machine running it through vglrun than without it.
+If you

 ### Docker Images Structure